Qiqihar Heilongjiang, China Travel Guide

 Zhalong National Nature Reserve (扎龙国家级自然保护区): One of the world's largest wetland areas and a UNESCO-listed Ramsar site.
 It is famous as a major breeding ground and migratory stopover for various crane species, especially the critically endangered Red-crowned Crane.
 Situated about 30-40 km to the southeast of Qiqihar city center.

-Longsha Public garden (龙沙公园): Established in 1907, this national park is one of The people's republic of china's oldest and largest.
-It showcases traditional Chinese gardens, serene lakes, elegant pavilions, plus a tiny zoo.
-A central green lung and for leisure area for people who live there.
+Longsha Public garden (龙沙公园): Founded in 1907, this park is one of The people's the nation of china's oldest and largest.
+It features traditional Chinese gardens, serene lakes, elegant pavilions, and a small zoo.
+A central green lung and recreational region for people who live there.
 Located in Central Qiqihar, Longsha District.

 Qiqihar Ancient City Wall (齐齐哈尔古城墙遗址): The remains of the original city wall, built during the Qing Dynasty.
 A glimpse into Qiqihar's past as a strategic military outpost.
 Only limited sections exist, some integrated into modern parks or public spaces.